infa-ai/Infa-Content-Hub/privacy/index.md

 ###### Changes to This Policy

 We may update this policy from time to time.
-The latest version will always be posted on our website with the updated effective date, which is May 26, 2024.
+The latest version will always be posted on our website with the updated effective date, which is November 1, 2024.

+The previous versions of our privacy policy can be [found here](https://github.com/infa-ai/Infa-Content-Hub/commits/main/privacy/index.md).

 ###### Contact Us